getsentry/sentry-docs/src/collections/_documentation/platforms/node/index.md

 ## Hints

 Event and Breadcrumb `hints` are objects containing various information used to put together an event or a breadcrumb.
-For events, those are things like `event_id`, `originalException`, `syntheticException` (used internally to generate cleaner stacktrace), and any other arbitrary `data` that user attaches.
-For breadcrumbs it's all implementation dependent.
-For XHR requests, hint contains xhr object itself, for user interactions it contains DOM element and event name etc.
+For events, those are things like `event_id`, `originalException`, `syntheticException` (used internally to generate a cleaner stacktrace), and any other arbitrary `data` that a user attaches.
+For breadcrumbs, it's all implementation dependent.
+For XHR requests, hint contains the xhr object itself.
+For user interactions, it contains the DOM element and event name, etc.

-They are available in two places. `beforeSend`/`beforeBreadcrumb` and `eventProcessors`.
-Those are two ways we'll allow users to modify what we put together.
+They're available in two places: `beforeSend`/`beforeBreadcrumb` and `eventProcessors`.
+Those are the two ways we'll allow users to modify what we put together.

 These common hints currently exist for events:

 `originalException`

 : The original exception that caused the event to be created.
-This is useful for changing how events are grouped or to extract additional information.
+This is useful for changing how events are grouped, or to extract additional information.

 `syntheticException`

-: When a string or a non error object is raised, Sentry creates a synthetic exception so you can get a basic stacktrace.
+: When a string or a non-error object is raised, Sentry creates a synthetic exception so you can get a basic stacktrace.
 This exception is stored here for further data extraction.

 And these exist for breadcrumbs:

 `level` / `input`

-: For breadcrumbs created from console log interceptions this holds the original console log level and the original input data to the log function.
+: For breadcrumbs created from console log interceptions, this holds the original console log level and the original input data to the log function.

 `request` / `response` / `event`

-: For breadcrumbs created from HTTP requests this holds the request and response object (from the node HTTP API) as well as the node event (`response` or `error`).
+: For breadcrumbs created from HTTP requests, this holds the request and response object (from the node HTTP API) as well as the node event (`response` or `error`).

 ## EventProcessors